kimberli/new-grad-offers/README.md

 A lot of these notes were influenced by [Julia Evans's excellent list of questions to ask](https://jvns.ca/blog/2013/12/30/questions-im-asking-in-interviews/), [Brian Krausz's Demystifying Startup Offers talk](https://www.youtube.com/watch?v=6EeMzzFs438), [Dan Luu's contrarian advice on joining a startup](https://danluu.com/startup-tradeoffs/), and many similar guides I've read on the internet.

-Thanks!
+Thank you to Vahid, Katie, and Yasyf for reading this over and giving feedback and for your always helpful support :)